Cyfrin/Updraft/courses/security/5-tswap/2-phase-1-scoping/+page.md

 > **Protip:** After `git checkout` you can run `git branch` to acquire the ID of the hash commit.
 By running `git diff <COMMIT_ID> <BRANCH>` you'll receive an output of all the changed between the provided branch and the commit hash!

-Notice that TSwap's SLOC is 374 - this is nearly DOUBLE what Puppy Raffle was and should be an important consideraton of ours when determining the time we need for the audit.
+Notice that TSwap's SLOC is 374 - this is nearly DOUBLE what Puppy Raffle was and should be an important consideration of ours when determining the time we need for the audit.

 We should also note that the coverage reported here is ... abysmal.

 ::image{src='/security-section-5/2-phase-1-scoping/scoping2.png' style='width: 100%; height: auto;'}

-The next sections I won't go over in great detail now, but read through these questions and their importance will beecome clear as we go through the protocol.
+The next sections I won't go over in great detail now, but read through these questions and their importance will become clear as we go through the protocol.

 ::image{src='/security-section-5/2-phase-1-scoping/scoping3.png' style='width: 100%; height: auto;'}